francesco-scar/HK-124528-mini-CNC-controller/README.md

 To flash the GRBL firmware you can just download it from [their repository](https://github.com/grbl/grbl) and open the /grbl/examples/grblUpload/grblUpload.ino file in the Arduino IDE and upload it on the board (as any other Arduino sketch).

-Note: I don't have any credits for the grbl firmware, I'm just a normal user, they did all the work :-)
+Note: I don't have any credits for the grbl firmware, I'm just a normal user, they and their community did all the work :-)

+## Universal G-Code Sender (UGS)

+The easyest way, in my opinion, to send send the g-code instructions to your grbl controlled CNC is using the universal g-code sender and you can find information about installation and usage on the [UGS github repository](https://github.com/winder/Universal-G-Code-Sender).

+To test that everything works so far you can just connect your arduino to the PC using a USB cable, launch UGS and choose the right port from the drop-down menu.
+Select the right baud-rate (the default one is 115200) and click the connect icon.
+When the connection is established you can move the machine using the jog window.

+Note: Again, I don't have any credits for the UGS software, I'm just a normal user, they and their community did all the work :-)

 This is still a work in progress...